haskell-servant/haskell-servant.github.io/getting-started/index.md

 | Name`, says that the endpoint has a query string parameter named `sortby`
 whose value will be extracted as a value of type `SortBy`.
 - `Get '[JSON] [User]` says that the endpoint will be accessible through HTTP GET requests, returning a list of users encoded as JSON.
-For any reader not familiar with the notation `'[JSON]`, it's a type-level list of types that represent the content types in which the data can be accessed.
 You will see later how you can make use of this to make your data available under different formats, the choice being made depending on the [Accept header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) specified in